 Aluminium options feature the same geometry as carbon models and are said to be engineered to offer a consistent ride quality to their carbon counterparts.

 6. Space for Wide Rubber

 The entire Sight range will be available in both 27.5” and 29” wheel sizes and feature room for beefy rubber.
 How wide you ask?
 Norco states a maximum of 2.6”, and includes 2.5” (front) and 2.4” (rear) wide rubber as standard.
 Rolling stock across the range make use of durable Maxxis rubber that feature supportive sidewalls and reduced weight compared to DH tyres commonly fitted.

 7. Sight Youth

-Also new for 2020 is the Sight Youth 27.5”.
+Also new is the Sight Youth 27.5”.
 More than just a shrunken down version of the adults’ bike, the Sight Youth is a fully spec’d trail shredder for young riders.
 The new ride is engineered with a more compliant aluminium frame, youth-tuned suspension components with 140mm (frame) and 150mm (fork) of travel, a SRAM Eagle drive train and SDG Jr. touchpoints.

 8. Pricing and Availability

 The Norco Sight A1 and A2 aluminium models are available at selected retailers around the country right now.
 Carbon framed models expected to hit local shores in December with the Sight Youth and A3 scheduled to follow in January.
 For local availability, check with your nearest bike store.

 With the Sight hitting showroom stores around the country, right now is a great time to grab a bargain on an outgoing Norco Sight.
 Browse the deals on offer from our leading independent retailers across the country right here, at BikeExchange.